Information about Nalbuphine

-Nalbuphine is used to treat moderate to severe pain during labor or surgery.
+Nalbuphine is used for opioid dependence and moderate to severe pain.

 Nalbuphine belongs to class of medicines called synthetic opioid analgesics.
 It is not a narcotic or controlled substance.